chromium/chromium/docs/webapps/integration-testing-framework.md

   * [WebAppProvider README.md](/chrome/browser/web_applications/README.md)

 ## When to add integration tests?
-A web app feature should have unit tests and browsertests that focus on testing the specific feature itself, the browsertests are capable of testing all the edgecases of the particular feature.
+Any web app feature (or any code in general) should have a combination of unit tests and browser tests that focus on testing the specific feature itself.
+Unit tests are the least likely to become flaky, and allow fine-grained testing of a system.
+Browser tests are more likely to be flaky but enable testing with most of the system running.
+Regular unit tests or browser tests should be used for testing system parts in isolation and for testing minute details like handling of error cases.

-If a feature affects user-facing flows in any ways, integration tests should also be added to cover updates to web apps' critical user journeys.
-They wouldn't be as detailed as the browsertests that focus on all the way you can use the particular code component, but rather aim to cover the major ways users interact with the new feature.
+Integration tests are required for all critical user journeys for the dPWA (or installable web app) product.
+If a feature is to be considered "supported" on the dPWA platform, then it MUST have it's critical user journeys described and integration tests generated for these journeys.

 ## Future Work